 Interested in how to foster this relationship?
 Check out our blog on 5 Steps for Running the Perfect Microinfluencer Campaign.

 In the era of social media, trends come and go at the speed of light.
-To keep your brand fresh and current (and capitalize on consumer interests) it’s important to be able to respond quickly.
-That way, you can take advantage of what’s popular in the moment—and what your customers want to buy.
+To keep your brand fresh and current (and capitalize on consumer interests), it’s important to be able to respond quickly.
+That way, you can take advantage of what’s popular at the moment—and what your customers want to buy.

 Current events also represent a good opportunity for brands to reinforce their identity and stay relevant.
-For example, if there’s something in the news that’s connected to your niche or rings true for your brand values, it’s a good idea to try and incorporate it into your apparel offering.
-That’s exactly what Badass x Bonita did with her I stand with Brown, Black, Muslim, LGBTQ, Indigenous, and Undocumented Humans tee.
+For example, if something in the news is connected to your niche or rings true to your brand values, it’s a good idea to try and incorporate it into your apparel offering.
+That’s precisely what Badass x Bonita did with her I stand with Brown, Black, Muslim, LGBTQ, Indigenous, and Undocumented Humans tee.

-So let’s say you notice a trend that’s particularly hot right now across social media.
-If you wanted to capitalize on a hugely popular meme, instead of ordering in bulk and stocking up on inventory, you should try partnering with a print-on-demand company.
+So, let’s say you notice a particularly hot trend across social media.
+If you want to capitalize on a hugely popular meme instead of ordering in bulk and stocking up on inventory, you should try partnering with a print-on-demand company.

 When you use an on-demand production and fulfillment provider like Printful, all you have to do is create your design, add it to a product, and then add the product to your online store.
 Once an order is placed, your products will be shipped to your customers with your branding.

-Learn more about How to Start an Online Store with Printful and take advantage of on-demand printing and fulfillment to more easily respond to emerging trends.
+Learn more about How to Start an Online Store with Printful and take advantage of on-demand fulfillment to respond to emerging trends more easily.

-After reading about all these strategies to organically boost followers, you might be thinking, “why would I pay to advertise my brand when I have all these great social media and SEO tools at my disposal?”
+After reading about all these strategies to boost followers organically, you might be thinking, “Why would I pay to advertise my brand when I have all these powerful social media and SEO tools at my disposal?”

 Paid online advertising is superpowered, that’s why.
-Organic growth is great and essential, but it’s slow, involved, hard work.
+Organic growth is beneficial and indispensable, but it’s slow, involved, and hard work.
 Alternatively, paid ads work immediately—and they work well.

 Let’s take a look at Google ads, for example.
-Google Ads work by allowing you to bid on keywords that’ll trigger your ad.
-When someone searches for your specific keyword, your ad will show up at the very top of the search results.
+Google Ads allow you to bid on keywords that’ll trigger your ad.
+When someone searches for your specific keyword, your ad will appear at the top of their search results.

 So, is it effective?
 According to Google Economic Impact, Google Ads users can earn $8 for every $1 spent on advertising.
-That’s not surprising when you consider that an estimated 63K searches are made per second on Google.
+That’s unsurprising, considering that an estimated 63K searches are made per second on Google.

 Social media ads also let you hyper-target the audience you want to advertise to.
-Facebook and Instagram, for instance, track so much data that you can make sure that only the right people see certain ads.
-Those with interests related to your brand or who’ve interacted with your brand on some level in the past are a good place to start.
-With ads, you can hone in on your target audience more easily and efficiently.
+Facebook and Instagram, for instance, track so much data that you can ensure only the right people see certain ads.
+Those with interests related to your brand or who’ve interacted with your brand in the past are a good place to start.
+With ads, you can hone in on your target audience easily and efficiently.

 Here’s a helpful guide to get started with Facebook ads in our Facebook Marketing for Beginners post.

 How can you market your clothing brand if you don’t know whether or not your strategy is generating interest and sales?
 Analytics will help you figure it out.
-Using analytics, you’ll be able to see how people are interpreting your online messaging—what’s working and what isn’t.
+You’ll be able to see how people interpret your online messaging—what works and what doesn’t.